About searching with time

 _time field is in UNIX time.
 In Splunk Web, the

-_time field appears in a human readable format in the UI but is stored in UNIX time.
+_time field appears in a human readable format in the UI.
+However, the values in the

 Specify narrow time ranges